bolcom/hive_compared_bq/README.md

 * Manual check, comparing some few rows and counting the total number of rows.<br/>
 Problem of this approach is obviously that it cannot work with a certain amount of data or with tables with lot of columns.
 So the check cannot be complete.
 * Doing some "JOINs" comparisons between the 2 tables.<br/>
 The drawback of this is that Joins are some quite slow operations in general.
-What is more, it is very difficult to do a faire comparison when there are multiple rows with the same "Join column".
+What is more, it is very difficult to do a fair comparison when there are multiple rows with the same "Join column".
-The last inconvenient is that you have to ensure that the 2 tables are located on the same place, which might force you to transfer the data from 1 database to another one (ex: from a Hive database to a BigQuery database), which takes a long time if the table is huge.
+The last inconvenience is that you have to ensure that the 2 tables are located on the same place, which might force you to transfer the data from 1 database to another one (ex: from a Hive database to a BigQuery database), which takes a long time if the table is huge.
 * Sorting all the rows and doing a Diff between them (just like described here: https://community.hortonworks.com/articles/1283/hive-script-to-validate-tables-compare-one-with-an.html ).<br/>
-The inconvenient with this is also that the 2 tables have to be located on the same place.
+The inconvenience with this is also that the 2 tables have to be located on the same place.
 What is more, the "Diff" operations occurs in memory which means that this approach does not work with huge tables.

 To solve above problems, it was decided to:
 * develop an algorithm that would leverage the BigData backends (Hive, BigQuery or others): all the complicated computations must be performed on those engines that naturally scale.<br/>